 Staking tokens help secure the network and offer an annual percentage yield for the validator and the ‘stakers’ that decide to stake crypto.
 Staked assets have a certain period when they are ‘locked’ – when neither you nor the validator cannot sell them.

 What If some Lousy Party Decides to Mess with the Validation Process?

 If a validator does not do their job correctly, they will lose a part of his stake or even all of it.

 So, validators can lose a lot more money than they can gain if they misbehave.
 This means that they can lose their staking rewards & possibly a part of their coins – it depends on the crypto assets staked.

 Moreover, users can’t unlock their stake straight away as the network first needs to check if a validator should be punished.

-Yet, although it seems to be a more efficient and eco-friendly system than Proof of Work, Proof of Stake is a less proven method, and there are quite a few concerns with it.
+Yet, although it seems to be a more efficient and eco-friendly system than Proof of Work and crypto mining, Proof of Stake is a less proven method, and there are quite a few concerns with it.
 One of them is that the whales are at an obvious advantage.